johnshearing/PrivateKeyVault/README.md

   * Now you can Email the video to Bob or post it on YouTube.
 Actually, you don't need to email or post the video for the purposes of this demonstration because you already have the video - the point is for you to understand that you can get a text file out of the PrivateKeyVault by taking a video of QR-Codes flashed on the screen, and that you can email it to someone or broadcast it to everyone with another PrivateKeyVault (really any raspberry pi with a camera) who will import the video without ever connecting to the Internet and without connecting to any other devices as we are about to see again.
 * Soon we will be playing the part of Bob again.
   * Let's get the machine ready for Bob to use.
-  * We are going to delete Alices private key from the keyring and restore Bob's public and private keys.
+  * We are going to delete Alice's private key from the keyring and restore Bob's public and private keys.
-  * We are going to leave Alices public key on the keyring for this demontration because we will need it to verify Alices signature.
+  * We are going to leave Alice's public key on the keyring for this demonstration because we will need it to verify Alice's signature.
   * We will just pretend that she sent her public key to Bob the same way Bob sent his public key to Alice.
   * We will further pretend that Bob called Alice on the phone to get the fingerprint of her public key to be sure that Mallory did not switch his public key for Alice's via malware on Bob or Alice's phone.
-  * First lets export Alice's private key to a text file in case we want to use it later.
+  * First let's export Alice's private key to a text file in case we want to use it later.
   * Then we will remove her private key from the keyring.
   * Highlight the menu option which says **Export a private key to a text file** and press the **Enter** key.
   * You will be asked to select a location for the new text file containing Alice's private key.